Article I: General

 - Be the official AIAA representative and answer questions of prospective members;

-- Maintain the filing system by correctly filing incoming paperwork in the filing cabinet or by placing it in the appropriate mail boxes.
+- Maintain organization by correctly filing incoming paperwork in the filing cabinet or by placing it in appropriate mail boxes.

-The organization shall have the follow executive officer positions: President, Vice President, Secretary, and Treasurer.
-These positions shall be filled by any University of Minnesota student, provided that the criteria outlined in Article IV, Sections 1-3 are met.
+The organization shall have the following executive officer positions: President, Vice President, Secretary, and Treasurer.
+These positions may be filled by any University of Minnesota student, provided that the criteria outlined in Article IV, Sections 1-4 are met.
 The responsibilities and duties of these positions are detailed below.
-If such a requirement or duty is unable to be met, the task may be rearranged temporarily.
+If such a requirement or duty is unable to be met, the task will be reallocated to another capable officer.

-- The President shall preside over all meetings, both General and Officers and serve as the Chairperson of the Executive Committee.
+- The President shall preside over all meetings, both General and Officer Meetings, and serve as the Chairperson of the Executive Committee.

-- The President shall act as the official representative of the organization at other meetings and events.
+- The President shall act as the official representative of the organization at all meetings and events sponsored by the AIAA student chapter.

-- The President shall oversee the operations of the organization and monitor the responsibilities of the other officers in the Executive Committee.
+- The President shall oversee the operations of the organization and monitor the responsibilities of the other officers in the entire executive board (including executive and general board members).

-- The President shall be in charge of all official paper work that the organization may need to file.
-This includes, but is not limited to, SAO Group Registration and National AIAA Student Branch Registration.
+- The President shall be in charge of all official paperwork that the organization may need to file.
+This includes, but is not limited to, SUA Group Registration and National AIAA Student Branch Registration.

 - The President shall be responsible for the planning and orchestration of any meeting that the organization is to hold.
 This shall include both General and Officer Meetings.

 - The President shall be responsible for all materials needed for any given meeting.
-This includes, but is not limited to, hallway signs, agendas, feedback sheets, take home sheets, and other informational handouts.
+This includes, but is not limited to, agendas, feedback sheets, and other informational handouts.

-- The President shall be responsible for bringing relevant information to the attention of the other officers.
+- The President shall be responsible for bringing relevant information to the attention of all officers.

-- In the event that another officer is unable to complete a given task or responsibility, the President shall attempt to find an officer who is able.
+- In the event that another officer is unable to complete a given task or responsibility, the President shall attempt to find an officer who is able to complete said task.
 In the case that responsibility is unable to pass on and is a critical task or responsibility, the President shall assist with the completion of the task or responsibility.
-In the event that the task or responsibility is non-critical, the President shall decide whether to complete the task or delay the completion until the said officer can complete it on his or her own.
+In the event that the task or responsibility is non-critical, the President shall decide whether to complete the task or delay the completion until the said officer can complete it on their own.

 - The President shall determine the priority of events, tasks, and responsibilities of the overall organization.
 This shall be done with the input of the Executive Committee.

-- The President shall be the official liaison to the Aerospace Engineering and Mechanics Department and National Chapter.
+- The President shall be the official liaison to the Aerospace Engineering and Mechanics Department and the Regional & National AIAA chapters.

-- The President will be main person connected person to the National AIAA Chapter and will take all the responsibilities told by the national chapter (includes paper conference and other national events)
+- The President shall be the officer in charge of communication with the National AIAA Chapter and will take on all responsibilities requested by the National Chapter (including regional paper conferences and other national or regional events)

-- The Vice President shall assume the role of President in the event that the President is unable to complete his or her term in office.
+- The Vice President shall assume the role of President in the event that the President is unable to complete their term in office.

 - The Vice President shall be responsible for obtaining any necessary permits for any given event that the organization is to hold.